-In 2020, consumers in the U.S. spent a record-breaking $27 billion on Valentine’s Day cards, flowers and gifts; $1.7 billion of which was spent on presents for pets — proving that Valentine’s Day isn’t just for couples in the heady throes of romance.
+In 2023, consumers in the United States are expected to spend $25.9 billion on Valentine’s Day cards, flowers and gifts.
+This is up from last year's spending, and much of the increase comes from people wanting to show their love for their pets, friends and coworkers, classmates or teachers, proving that Valentine’s Day isn’t just for couples in the heady throes of romance.

-If you're looking for some sweet ideas to surprise your partner, your kids, a gal pal, grandparents, a teacher or even essential workers, read on for some easy and thoughtful ideas.
+If you're looking for some sweet ideas to surprise your partner, your kids, a gal pal, grandparents or a teacher, read on for some easy and thoughtful ideas.

 Decorate a Mason jar for your child.
 Fill it with slips of paper on which you have written adjectives or short sentences that describe traits you most appreciate, admire and love about them.